wessport/Geoalchemist/content/post/five_normal_forms.md

 If you're like me when you get a new dataset on your hands, the first thing you want to do is throw it into one giant table and start analyzing it.
 Historically table design (table structure) hasn't always been at the top of my priority list.
 As long as I could find what I needed I was happy.

 Inevitably at some point in a project however I would need to perform updates.
 This is where my lack of solid table design always came back to haunt me (thinking of you GHCND climate data).
-Even simple updates would require all kinds of complex filtering and sorting to ensure I accurately updated each field appropriately.
+Even simple updates would require all kinds of complex filtering and sorting to ensure I accurately updated each field.

 Do to the nature of putting all of my data into one table, I had unintentionally introduced rampant redundancy.
 Even simple updates or deletes became annoying timesinks and always left me questioning - did I really update everything I was supposed to?

 Luckily since the inception of databases, giants like [Codd](https://en.wikipedia.org/wiki/Edgar_F._Codd), [Date/Fagin](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.130.4170&rep=rep1&type=pdf), and [William Kent](http://www.bkent.net/Doc/simple5.htm)  discovered that by following a few simple rules it's possible to avoid the types of headaches we often encounter.

-This process of reducing redundancy in data tables is formally referred to as Normalization.
+This process of reducing redundancy in data tables is formally referred to as **Normalization**.

 ## 1st Normal Form ##